Victoria COVID-19 rules were misunderstood

 Hospitals and care facilities were often left in the dark about major changes to COVID-19 restrictions before they were publicly announced, the committee found.

-“This was compounded by conflicting or unclear advice in the media which led to community expectations which did not align with the reality,” the report found.
+“This was compounded by conflicting or unclear advice in the media which led to community expectations which did not align with the reality,” the report said.

-Victorians’ mental health was also impacted by successive lockdowns and restrictions, which the committee noted was of “great concern”.
+The state’s pandemic orders did not breach Victorians’ human rights, but the health minister was not always clear when explaining why, the committee found.

+They recommended the minister provide a written explanation in the Human Rights Statement so the public can better understand why the pandemic orders do not limit a person’s right to privacy.

-But it was beyond the scope of the committee to make recommendations on mental health responses, the report said.
+The report also noted successive lockdowns and restrictions had a “concerning” impact on Victorians’ mental health, but it was beyond the scope of the committee to make recommendations on mental health responses.

 – AAP